RackHD/docs/docs/rackhd/rediscovery.rst

 Refresh Node Discovery
 ----------------------

 Compute type nodes can be re-discovered/refreshed either by running an immediate refresh discovery graph or a delayed refresh discovery graph using the same nodeID from the original discovery process.
-The node catalog(s) will updated with new entries.
+The node catalog(s) will be updated with new entries.

 Immediate Refresh Node Discovery
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~